 Preparing for Pruning

-Having the right pruning tools in good working condition is a necessary step to take before you start pruning.
-Since evergreen branches vary in sizes, you can use a garden pruner, lopping shears, hedge shears or a pruning saw.
+Having the right garden clippers and trimmers in good working condition is a necessary step to take before you start.
+Since evergreen branches vary in sizes, you can use a garden pruner, tree loppers, hedge shears or a pruning saw.

-If you're looking for premium pruners and loppers, our range of Titanium Coated Bypass Pruners and Compound-action Loppers offer razor-sharp blades made with SK-5 high carbon steel and ergonomic handles for comfort, designed for pruning your evergreens just like a pro!
+If you're looking for premium gardening hand tools, our range of Titanium Coated Bypass Pruners and Compound-action Loppers offer razor-sharp blades made with SK-5 high carbon steel and ergonomic handles for comfort, designed for your evergreens, so you can prune just like a pro!

 Pruning Depending on Type